EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/04-Generating-Memories.md

 print(results)
 ```

----

-> 💡 These memory entries will now influence how the personalization agent tailors product recommendations in later steps.
+!!! note "These memory entries will now influence how the personalization agent tailors product recommendations in later steps."

 ---